 Will putting metal roofing directly on top of shingles cause any damage to the metal panels?

 Once the metal roofing is fastened down, the panels will not be damaged in any way.
-The Florida Product Approval Code ensures and allows for installation on top of up to two layers of shingles.
+The Florida Product Approval Code ensures and allows for installation on top of up to one layer of shingles.

 Is underlayment necessary for my project?